hirememorey/resilience-basketball/README.md

 **Goal:** Identify players who consistently perform better than expected in the playoffs, and explain *why* using mechanistic insights.

-**Current Status & Key Insight (V4.2 - Complete)**
+**Current Status & Key Insight (V5.0 - Usage-Aware Model Complete)**

-The project has successfully developed a complete "Stylistic Stress Test" system to predict and explain playoff resilience.
+The project has successfully developed a complete "Stylistic Stress Test" system to predict and explain playoff resilience with **usage-aware conditional predictions**.

-- **`V4.2 Predictive Model`**: An XGBoost Classifier that achieves **59.4% accuracy** in predicting a player's Playoff Archetype (King, Bulldozer, Sniper, Victim) based on five Regular Season "Stress Vectors":
+- **`V5.0 Predictive Model`**: An XGBoost Classifier that achieves **62.22% accuracy** (improved from 59.4%) in predicting a player's Playoff Archetype (King, Bulldozer, Sniper, Victim) based on five Regular Season "Stress Vectors" **plus usage-aware features**:
     1.  **Creation Vector**: Measures efficiency drop-off when forced to create own shot.
     2.  **Leverage Vector**: Measures how efficiency and usage scale in clutch situations.
     3.  **Pressure Vector (V4.2 Refined)**: Measures willingness to take tight shots with **Clock Distinction** (late-clock bailouts vs. early-clock bad shots).